Polluters must pay, says UN chief, urges taxes to help climate victims | Headlines

 Polluters must pay, says UN chief, urges taxes to help climate victims

-Britain has passed a 25% windfall tax on oil and gas producers in the North Sea, while U.S. lawmakers have discussed a similar idea, though it faces long odds in Congress.
-"Polluters must pay," Guterres said.
+Britain has passed a 25% windfall tax on oil and gas producers in the North Sea, while the European Union plans to raise more than 140 billion euros to shield consumers from soaring energy prices by taxing windfall profits from oil companies and electric generators.
+U.S. Democratic lawmakers have discussed a similar idea, though it faces long odds in a divided Congress.
+While these plans focus on redirecting windfall profits to domestic consumers, the secretary general advocated for a tax that would be directed to the world's most climate vulnerable countries, which have been embracing the idea.

 He also said multilateral development banks "must step up and deliver" and that helping poor countries adapt to worsening climate shocks "must make up half of all climate finance."
 Guterres added: "Major economies are their shareholders and must make it happen."